thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 Please do [tweet at me](https://twitter.com/thorwebdev) with your questions and feedback!

-Alrighty, let's get into it ⚡️
+Want to learn more about React Stripe.js?
+Join our Developer Office Hours on YouTube: {% youtube w1oLdAPyuok %} Alrighty, let's get into it ⚡️

 ### Setting up a TypeScript project with Next.js